disanda/RFM/readme.md

 - 3.1 GAN Encoder: https://github.com/disanda/MTV-TSA

 > This is our previous work but there some shortage.
-We will release a new version and revised paper in future.
+We will release a upgradedd version and a revised paper in future.

 - 3.2 The other label set: https://github.com/Puzer/stylegan-encoder